Benchmarking of ECG Preprocessing Methods#

 return info["ECG_R_Peaks"]

-Run the Benchmarking#
+Run the Algorithm Comparison Benchmarks#

 Note: This takes a long time (several hours).